Ibabalola/git-essential-training/git-branches-merges-remotes.md

 - By default stash does not include untracked files and that is because there is no conflict
 - Changes can be stashed for later retrieval and use
 - When you either pop or apply your changes into your working directory it is possible of it to cause merge conflicts

+## Fetch

+- Fetch before you work *This should be the first thing you do in the morning*
+- Fetch before you push
+- Fetch before you go offline
+- Fetch often